gesquive/dispatch/README.md

 Targets should be named with the `.yml` extension and be placed in the directory defined by the `--target-dir` flag.
 By default this is `/etc/dispatch/targets-enabled`.

+#### Target Auth Tokens
+Each target requires a unique Auth token so incoming messages can be routed to the correct target.
+Auth tokens can be provided by including them in the json as `auth-token` or by passing in the value as a the HTTP header `X-Auth-Token`.

 ### Environment Variables
 Optionally, instead of using a config file you can specify config entries as environment variables.
 Use the prefix "DISPATCH_" in front of the uppercased variable name.
 For example, the config variable `smtp-server` would be the environment variable `DISPATCH_SMTP_SERVER`.